-NEMESIS is a general-purpose radiative transfer and retrieval code, designed to be applicable
+NEMESIS is a general-purpose radiative transfer and retrieval code, written in FORTRAN, designed to be applicable

 to any planetary atmosphere (solar system and exoplanets) and can handle a wide range of